baozi-technology/baozi-web/content/09-11-2019/index.md

 ![License compatibility between common FOSS software licenses according to David A. Wheeler (2007): the arrows denote a one directional compatibility, therefore better compatibility on the left side than on the right side.](./Floss-license-slide-image.png).

 That being said, all the latest versions of the modern most-used OSS licenses are compatible with each other.
-The real (voluntary) "issue" is the compatibility of copyleft licenses with proprietary softwares.
+The real (voluntary) "issue" is the incompatibility of copyleft licenses with proprietary softwares.

 # Conclusion